Are you an adviser? Go to Unbiased Pro

 If you are in a shared block of flats, there are some advantages to the property being leasehold.

-• The freeholder is responsible for the structure and maintenance of the building
+• The freeholder is responsible for the structure and maintenance of the building.

-• The freeholder arranges building insurance
+• The freeholder arranges buildings insurance.

 There can also be specific advantages for flat owners to continue owning their flats under a leasehold structure.